-- At the very top of the page, you will fill in 2 lines: - o The county where the vehicle was seized; and - The judicial district number.
+- At the very top of the page, you will fill in 2 lines: - o The county where the vehicle and/or property was seized; and - The judicial district number.
 Each county belongs in one of 10 judicial districts.
 If you need help, see www.mncourts.gov/Find-Courts.aspx. - Leave the court file number blank.
 The court will assign a number after you file the paperwork. - Fill in the name of each party. - You will be the plaintiff in this case.
-List your full name and address. - o The defendant is a description of the vehicle.
-For example: 2015 Jeep Cherokee. - List the name of the prosecuting authority having jurisdiction over the forfeiture.
+List your full name and address. - The defendant is a description of the vehicle or property.
+For example: 2015 Jeep Cherokee (if a vehicle was seized), or \$1,000 in U.S. Currency (if cash was seized). - List the name and address of the prosecuting authority where the seizure took place.
 This is the city or county attorney responsible for prosecuting the underlying offense (for example: Kandiyohi County Attorney's Office, or St. Paul City Attorney).
 If you are not sure which agency you should list here, get legal advice.